 Sheikh Zayed Academy for Boys was inspected for the second time in the 2017-18 academic year.
 In its initial inspection in 2015-16, the school was rated Good, during its first year of operation.
 In the 2017-18 inspection, the school achieved a rating of Very Good, a remarkable achievement for a school that was still growing rapidly and has not yet opened fully.

-If you would like to read the full inspection report to gain a deeper understanding for the reasons behind the ratings - and we strongly recommend that you do - you will find it here.
+If you would like to read the inspection report to gain a deeper understanding of the ratings, including those areas of strength, and those where improvements may still be expected, you will find it here.

-ADEK does not formally publish information related to the feedback from students, parents or teachers.
-However, the report includes references to "Students [who] have a very strong work ethic.
+ADEK has not formally published information related to the feedback from students, parents or teachers.
+However, the 2017-18 report included references to "Students [who] have a very strong work ethic.
 Their highly positive attitudes to learning and to school result in excellent behaviour for all age groups.
 They are respectful of others, confident and caring.
 Students have excellent relationships with their peers and with staff."
+The 2021-22 inspection rated the partnership between the school and parents as Outstanding.

-If you are a parent, teacher or student at Sheikh Zayed Academy for Boys and would like to share your experiences with other potential members of your community, please do so by completing our survey here.
+If you are a parent, teacher or senior student at Sheikh Zayed Academy for Boys and would like to share your opinions and experience with other potential members of your community, please do so by completing our survey here.

 Sheikh Zayed Academy for Boys is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: